-ANSWER: This Defendant admits on information and belief Mr. Cline served as Superintendent of Police of the CPD from approximately November 2003 to April 2007.
-This Defendant admits the complaint purports to sue Mr. Cline in his individual capacity.
-This Defendant denies any remaining allegations in paragraph 5 inconsistent with the foregoing.
+ANSWER: This Defendant admits he served as Superintendent of Police of the CPD from approximately November 2003 to April 2007.
+This Defendant admits the complaint purports to sue him in his individual capacity.
+This Defendant denies any remaining allegations contained in paragraph 5 inconsistent with the foregoing.